-Each student that has a billing plan setup will have a Student Account page.
-This is a great at-a-glance page to understand what a parent owes for a specific student and what actions have been taken by your administrators and the parents.
-The majority of actions will impact the student’s balance.
+Each student on the roster will have a Student Billing Account page.
+This is a great at-a-glance page to understand what a specific student owes and what actions have been taken by the administrators and the parent contacts.
+The majority of actions taken against a student’s billing account will impact the student’s account balance.

 Table of Contents

 Certain actions or transactions made by administrators or parent contacts impact the student’s account balance in ways that may not always seem intuitive.
 Each transaction type and how it affects the total balance of a student’s account are listed below, be sure to reference the articles that specifically detail the correct usage of these transaction types.

 - Charges - During each statement period, administrators can add charges to a student’s upcoming statement at any time.
 This will not impact the student’s balance until the end of the billing period and the statement posts to the student’s account.
 At that time, the total balance due will increase.
 In addition, an administrator can send an immediate one-time charge, unlike adding to a student’s statement, this will immediately be posted to the student’s billing account and increase the account balance.